Roberto de Mattei: Views

-When the Russian-Ukrainian conflict began on 24 February 2022, Professor de Mattei took a stance opposing the pro-Russian narrative, distancing himself from those authors from the mainstream Catholic world who sided with Vladimir Putin, including Archbishop Carlo Maria Viganò.
-De Mattei's perspective on the conflict is not limited to geopolitical aspects, but he rather believes that the key of interpretation for such dramatic events is the message of Fatima, as he recently stated.
-In this regard, Professor de Mattei considered valid the Consecration, made by Pope Francis on 25 March 2022, of Russia and Ukraine to the Immaculate Heart of Mary according to the dictates of Our Lady in the 1917 apparitions in Fatima.
+De Mattei opposed the 2022 Russian invasion of Ukraine and those who supported Russia, distancing himself from traditionalist Catholics who sided with Vladimir Putin, including Archbishop Carlo Maria Viganò.
+De Mattei's perspective on the conflict is not limited to geopolitical aspects, but he rather believes that the key of interpretation for such dramatic events is the message of Fátima, as he recently stated.
+In this regard, de Mattei considered valid the Consecration, made by Pope Francis on 25 March 2022, of Russia and Ukraine to the Immaculate Heart of Mary according to the dictates of Our Lady in the 1917 apparitions in Fatima.